Guantanamo military commission: Commission cases and status

-Of the 779 men detained at Guantanamo at some point since the prison opened on January 11, 2002, thirty two total have been charged in the military commissions.
+Of the 779 men detained at Guantanamo at some point since the prison opened on January 11, 2002, only 32 have been charged by military commissions.
 Charges were dismissed in 12 of those cases, and stayed in another.
-The U.S. government has procured eight convictions total, six of which were achieved through plea agreements with the defendants.
+The U.S. government has procured eight convictions total, six of which were achieved through plea agreements.
 U.S. federal courts have overturned several of the eight convictions in whole or in part.

-There are five cases are currently ongoing in the commissions—and another two pending appeal—including United States v.
+There are five cases currently ongoing in the commissions—and another two pending appeal—including United States v.
 Khalid Sheikh Mohammed, et al.—the prosecution of the detainees alleged to be most responsible for the September 11, 2001, attacks.
 None of those five cases has yet gone to trial.

 On July 9, 2021, Brig.
 Gen. Mark Martins – the chief prosecutor for the military commissions since March 2009 – announced his retirement.
 That same day, The New York Times reported that "General Martins submitted his retirement papers ... after repeatedly butting heads with Biden administration lawyers over positions his office had taken on the applicable international law and the Convention Against Torture at the Guantánamo court, according to senior government officials with knowledge of the disputes."